 Multiple device support

 The SDK is designed to support only one active device per user at a time.
 In case there are multiple devices for a user, the second device will not track.
 The unsuccessful tracking from the second device will be shown on the dashboard.
+Read more in Multiple device support section.

+completeAction respectively.
 Read more about testing using our Mobile SDKs in the Testing section.